Contract Management Tips for HR Professionals

 Give Employees Access

 Giving employees easy access to their employment contracts also makes the performance review process more transparent and reduces legal liability for the company.
-If employees are aware of what is expected of them and managers know that employees understand their duties and contractual obligations, this eliminates tension.
+If employees are aware of what is expected of them and managers know that employees understand their duties and contract obligations, this eliminates tension and potential contract disputes.

 Two best practices when it comes to contract templates are the use of simple language and avoiding jargon wherever possible.
-This makes contracts easier to navigate and understand for clients, employees, vendors, suppliers, and other stakeholders.
+This makes contracts easier to navigate and understand for clients, employees, vendors, suppliers, and other contract stakeholders.
 Once the structure of a template is there, it can be changed and updated as needed as part of the review process outlined in the above paragraph.
+Contract standardization through templates also helps in reducing contractual disputes.

 Automate What You Can